marijnh/Eloquent-JavaScript/06_object.md

-Give the `Vec` prototype two methods, `plus` and `minus`, that take another vector as a parameter and return a new vector that has the sum or difference of the two vectors’ (the one in `this` and the parameter) _x_ and _y_ values.
+Give the `Vec` prototype two methods, `plus` and `minus`, that take another vector as a parameter and return a new vector that has the sum or difference of the two vectors' (the one in `this` and the parameter) _x_ and _y_ values.

 Add a ((getter)) property `length` to the prototype that computes the